kzu/corebuild/docs/index.md

         - HelpSearch: Regex used to do a full text search across properties, targets and their documentation
         - HelpTargets: Whether to get help on public targets.
 Defaults to 'true'
 ```

-Note that the documentation can be wrapped in sequences of `=` or `*` which is a very common
-practice in MSBuild targets.
-You can also further tweak what Help reports by setting the various Help* properties.

-`Help` checks for **CoreBuild Standard** compliance when run, as shown above.
-Non-compliance will
-generate a build warning with the code `CB01` which can be disabled with the `/nowarn:CB01` MSBuild
-switch.

 ## Boostrapping